zepinglee/citeproc-js/README.rst

     git clone --recursive git://github.com/fbennett/citeproc-js.git

-I will do three things in preparation for work on the JIR style:
+I will do two things in preparation for work on the JIR style:

   * Prepare a rough copy of the style (if it resembles another style, I might just fetch a copy of that, and change its